srijan90/srijan90/README.md

 He is passionate about promoting free education and reducing the gap between quality engineers and real innovators, striving to make a positive impact within the developer community.

-* 🌍  I'm based in INDIA
+* 🌍  I'm from INDIA
 * 🖥️  See my portfolio at [https://github.com/srijan90](http://https://github.com/srijan90)
 * ✉️  You can contact me at [dataqubitx@gmail.com](mailto:dataqubitx@gmail.com)
 * 🚀  I'm currently working on [Self](https://github.com/srijan90)